-Annex 5.
+Annex 2.
 Key features and differences between P2R and P2G

-P2R P2G Nature Requirement on top of Pillar 1 and below the combined buffer requirement set in accordance with Article 104 of CRD.
-Expectation on top of the combined buffer requirement.
-Scope (1) Risk of unexpected losses over 12 months period not covered by minimum requirements; (2) risk of expected losses over 12 months insufficiently covered by provisions; (3) risk of underestimation of risk due to model deficiencies; (4) risks arising from governance deficiencies 26 .
-Quantitative outcomes of relevant stress tests (other potential areas to be explored further).
-Determination Calculation based on ICAAP as a starting point, where assessed as reliable, supported by e.g. supervisory benchmarks applied in relation to ICAAP calculations, supervisory judgment, etc. 27 Calculation based on the maximum impact of the adverse scenario on the CET1 ratio, adjusted, e.g. for credible mitigating actions and other factors, and offset against the own funds held to meet CCB and in exceptional cases CCyB if it cover the same risks assumed in the stress test.
-Quality of capital Regulatory eligible own funds, at least in the same composition as Pilar 1 CET1 only.
-Relevance for the restrictions on distributions under article 141 of Directive 2013/36/EU Yes No Communication Part of TSCR ratio articulated in relation As a separate ratio, not part of TSCR to institution to all Pillar1 ratios (total own funds, T1, CET1) or OCR explaining how it affects all capital ratios (T1 and total own funds).
-Public disclosure Competent authorities may require institutions to disclose under Regulation (EU) 575/2013 Institutions are expected to treat all information confidential unless they are required to disclose it under relevant national or EU legislation.
-Compliance Requirements to be met at all times, including in stressed conditions Institutions are expected to incorporate P2G into their capital planning, risk management and recovery planning and operate above P2G.
-Supervisory response to breaches All supervisory measures can be applied, a breach is a potential condition for the withdrawal of authorisation breach is considered as FOLTF for resolution purposes No automatic link between the level of own funds falling below P2G and specific supervisory measures but enhanced supervisory dialogue and engagement with an institution as there is a need to provide a credible capital plan.
+P2R P2G Nature Requirement on top of Pillar 1 and below the combined buffer requirement set in accordance with Article 104 of the CRD Expectation on top of the combined buffer requirement Scope (1) Risk of unexpected losses over 12 months-period not covered by minimum requirements; (2) risk of expected losses over 12 months insufficiently covered by provisions; (3) risk of underestimation of risk due to model deficiencies; (4) risks arising from governance deficiencies 25 Quantitative outcomes of relevant stress tests (other potential areas to be explored further) Determination Calculation based on ICAAP as a starting point, where assessed as reliable, supported by, for example, supervisory benchmarks applied in relation to ICAAP calculations, supervisory judgement, etc. 26 Calculation based on the maximum impact of the adverse scenario on the CET1 ratio, adjusted, for example, for credible mitigating actions and other factors, and offset against the own funds held to meet the CCB and in exceptional cases the CCyB if it covers the same risks assumed in the stress test Quality of capital Regulatory eligible own funds, at least in the same composition as Pillar 1 CET1 only Relevance for the restrictions on distributions under Article 141 of Directive 2013/36/EU Yes No

-26 See paragraph 348
+25 See paragraph 348

-27 See paragraph 349
+26 See paragraph 349